Virusnest/Atomic-Paper/README.md

 # Atomic-paper
-A live wallpaper engine for macos written in Electron, Don't Kill me AppleSause
+A live wallpaper engine for macos written in Electron, Don't Kill me AppleJuce